Denmark–Syria relations: Ensuing relations

 On the 27 February, Denmark's ambassador to Syria, Ole Egberg Mikkelsen, returned to Damascus, where he had a meeting with the Syrian Deputy Foreign Minister, Ahmad Arnous.
 They discussed how to enhance bilateral relations through dialogue and mutual understanding and Minister Arnous stressed Syria's keenness to continue relations with Denmark.
 The Syrian Government said it would compensate for the damages made in these incidents to embassies.
 However, by February 2007, it was reported Denmark had received no compensation from the Syrian Government for the damage.

 In January 2007, Danish embassy staff including the ambassador evacuated the country following security concerns.

 War in Syria and refugee support

 During the Syrian civil war, over five thousand Syrians sought asylum in Denmark by 2016.
 In 2019, Denmark decided to halt renewing temporary protection status of 1,200 individuals, designating government-held areas such as Damascus, Rif Dimashq, Latakia, and Tartus Governorates as safe zones.
-In 2024, Denmark contributed €2.4 million to the Syria Recovery Fund.
+Denmark has contributed €28 million to the Syria Recovery Trust Fund.
 Following the outcome of the Syrian civil war and government change, Denmark paussed processing applications for Syrian refugees and allowed those given a deadline to leave, to stay a while longer.